-No one like dingy white clothes.
+No one likes or looks good in dingy white clothes.
 Fortunately, there are just a few simple rules to keep white clothes looking white.
-And, if they happen to get a bit dull or yellowed, you can learn how to restore the brightness on white washable clothes.
+And, if they happen to get a bit dull or yellowed, you can learn how to restore the brightness of white washable clothes.

-- Sort dirty laundry carefully.
-Washing white clothes separately will prevent color bleeding and transfer that leaves the fabric looking dull.
+- The first step to washing white clothes is to sort dirty laundry carefully.
+Washing white clothes separately will prevent color bleeding and transfer from colored clothes that leaves the white fabric looking dull.

 - Do not overload the washer.
 Detergents loosen soil but there must be enough space between items and enough water to flush away the soil rather than allow it to redeposit on clothing.